JoshuaJones/SCSS-Style-Guide/README.md

 }
 ```

-Separating rules and nested selectors like so makes the code more clear and easier read.
+Adding a linebreak separating rules and nested selectors helps make the code more clear and easier read.

 ## <a name='resources'>Resources</a>